tudasc/TypeART/README.md

   extent: 16         // size in bytes
   member_count: 2
   offsets: [ 0, 8 ]  // byte offsets from struct start
-  types: [ 0, 10 ]   // member type-ids (0->char, 10->pointer)
+  types: [ 5, 1 ]   // member type-ids (5->char, 1->pointer)
   sizes: [ 3, 1 ]    // member (array) length
 ```

 <!--- @formatter:on --->

-##### Limitations
+##### Limitations of LLVM IR Type System

-The type-id system is tailored for LLVM IR types, which imposes certain constraints.
-For instance, C/C++ types like unsigned integers are currently unsupported (and represented like signed integers).
-The list of supported built-in type-ids is defined in [TypeInterface.h](lib/typelib/TypeInterface.h) and reflects the types that TypeART can represent.
+The list of supported built-in type-ids is defined in [TypeInterface.h](lib/typelib/TypeInterface.h) and reflects the types that TypeART can represent with **LLVM Debug Metadata**.
+In contrast, when using **LLVM IR Type System**, certain constraints are imposed.
+For instance, C/C++ types like unsigned integers are unsupported (and represented like signed integers).

 #### 1.1.4 Filtering allocations